Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Understanding Shin Splints and Their Impact on Your Exercise Routine

 Medial tibial stress syndrome, also known as shin splints, causes pain in the front of your lower legs.
 This discomfort results from overuse or strain on the shin bones, muscles in the lower leg and their connecting tissues.
 The intensity of this pain increases during and after physical activity, making it particularly excruciating.
+To alleviate the symptoms of medial tibial stress syndrome, it is essential to rest and gradually reduce activity levels to allow for proper healing.
+Stretching and strengthening exercises for the lower leg can also aid in recovery.
+Additionally, it may be beneficial to explore trapezius pain treatment options, as tension in the upper body can sometimes contribute to overall discomfort during physical activity.

 Several factors can increase one’s risk for developing shin splints, including having flat feet or high arches, wearing unsupportive shoes while exercising, weak lower leg muscles, inadequate warm-up or cooldown routines and sudden spikes in physical exertion levels.